CoDrazen/nms-corvette-build-share-tool/README.md

 EXPORT:
 - Select a No Man’s Sky save folder
 - Select a Save Slot (Slot 1, Slot 2, etc.)
-- The tool converts the selected slot’s save to JSON using libNOM
+- The tool converts the selected slot to JSON using libNOM (by default it converts the slot’s Restore Point file: save2.hg, save4.hg, save6.hg…)
 - Select a Corvette from the list (must NOT be your active ship)
 - Export its Objects[] into a build JSON file